What is European car insurance?

 Travel insurance documents

-DVLA checkbook if you’re hiring a car
+DVLA check code if you’re hiring a car

 How much does European car insurance cost?